4,000 trees planted in Sub-Saharan Africa.

 We parter with Trees For The Future to plant trees for every product sold in some of the most vulnerable places on earth.
 Each tree becomes part of a forest garden to help end the cycle of poverty, hunger, and deforestation.

-"We lose trees at a rate of 50 soccer fields per minute as our food systems destroy our ecosystems.
+"We lose trees at a rate of 50 soccer fields per minute as our food systems destroy our ecosystems [more than 15 billion trees each year].
 Most of this degradation occurs in the developing tropics of Africa, Latin America, and South and Southeast Asia where hundreds of millions of chronically-hungry, smallholder farming families use destructive and short-sighted agricultural practices that further degrade their communities trees, soil, water and biodiversity, making them even more likely to migrate and more vulnerable to the climate changes that lie ahead." — Trees For The Future

 With forest gardens farmers ¹regenerate degraded land, ²increase soil fertility, ³prevent soil erosion, ⁴recycle water, ⁵protect biodiversity, and ⁶provide food security and income for their families and communities.